-Fish is one of the protein sources that people often find hardest to fit into their diets.
+Fish is one of the protein sources that people often find the hardest to fit into their diets.
+This fish and potato pie is the perfect way to include some fish in your healthy eating plan.

 Fish, especially oily fish like salmon, is an incredibly beneficial source of omega 3 fatty acids which is great for all people, especially pregnant and breastfeeding mothers.

-Omega 3 fatty acids is beneficial to brain and eye development.
+Omega 3 fatty acids are beneficial to the brain and eye development.

 Here is a recipe which incorporates fish, but also is delicious and nutritious.
 It will end up being a staple your healthy eating winter menu plan.